australia/mobtranslate-server/README.md

 [https://mobtranslate.com](https://mobtranslate.com)

-A fully open source community orientated endaevour to make "Google Translate" for as many Australian Aboriginal languages as possible.
+A fully open source community orientated endeavour to make "Google Translate" for as many Australian Aboriginal languages as possible.

-I am currently converting one dictionary (Yalanji) from PDF to YAML but it is super time intensive.

-Looking for any other developers who would like to help out. (writing YAML files mostly to begin with)

-I've made an [issue](https://github.com/australia/mobtranslate-server/issues/1) for volunteers to get in touch with.

-We also have a Telegram channel for contributors to chat on -> [https://t.me/mobtranslate](https://t.me/mobtranslate)
+Our contributor discussions happen on Telegram -> [https://t.me/mobtranslate](https://t.me/mobtranslate)

+## Project Goals

+It is essentially impossible to make a fully grammatically correct translation service for languages that are not widely used and not well documented.

+The projects mission will be to;

+- Help people learn basic vocabulary even if used grammatically incorrect e.g. "I caught a fish" -> "I caught a kuyu"
+- Attempt to create a hybrid language between English and Tribal dialects, for example [Singlish](https://en.wikipedia.org/wiki/Singlish) (Singaporean English)
+- In the absence of grammatical knowledge, the project _could_ also possibly make efforts to invent some new grammatical concepts.

+(The infrastructure will be built with the thought in mind that there are many global minority languages that could also benefit from this framework)

 ## Getting Started

-Download and install project
+Download and install dependencies

 ```bash
 git clone git@github.com:australia/mobtranslate-server.git